hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ---

 ## Summary and Next Steps
-This page demonstrates how to use Intel® Recsys Toolkit to build end-to-end training and serving pipelines for Wide & Deep model.
+This page demonstrates how to use Intel® Recsys Toolkit to build end-to-end training and serving pipelines for Wide & Deep Learning model.
 You can continue to explore more use cases or recommendation models provided in the toolkit or try to use the toolkit to build the recommender system on your own dataset!